dmbarbour/wikilon/docs/AboutABC.md

 # Awelon Bytecode

-Awelon Bytecode (ABC) is the bedrock component of the Awelon project.
-ABC consists of a small number of operators, embedded texts, blocks of ABC (to model first class functions), and a [capability secure](http://en.wikipedia.org/wiki/Capability-based_security) model to access external effects.
-The effects model is further leveraged to support dynamic linking, separate compilation, and performance annotations.
+Awelon Bytecode (ABC) is a bedrock component of the Awelon project.
+ABC consists of a small number of operators, embedded texts, blocks of ABC (first class functions), and ad-hoc symbolic *tokens* that are primarily used for performance annotations, typechecking, debugging, linking, and similar roles.
+ABCD extends ABC with a standard dictionary of common functions defined in terms of ABC primitive operators, simplifying interpreted performance and compression.

+*Note:* ABC is undergoing a *potential* revision, one that simplifies it further.
+Whether this proceeds will depend on how well it works out in practice.
+See [the proposed model](ABC_Minimalist.md).
+This could have a huge impact on some aspects of what is described below, but not so much on the larger ideas.

 **Why a new Bytecode?**